-We may agree with the depositary to amend the deposit agreements and the ADRs without your consent for any reason.
-If an amendment adds or increases fees or charges, except for taxes and other governmental charges or expenses of the depositary for registration fees, facsimile costs, delivery charges or similar items, or prejudices a substantial right of ADR holders, it will not become effective for outstanding ADRs until 30 days after the depositary notifies ADR holders of the amendment.
-At the time an amendment becomes effective, you are considered, by continuing to hold your ADRs, to agree to the amendment and to be bound by the ADRs and the relevant deposit agreement as amended.
+We may agree with the respective depositary to amend the respective deposit agreement and the ADRs without your consent for any reason.
+If an amendment adds or increases fees or charges, except for taxes and other governmental charges or expenses of the respective depositary for registration fees, facsimile costs, delivery charges or similar items, or prejudices a substantial right of ADR holders, it will not become effective for outstanding ADRs until 30 days after the respective depositary notifies ADR holders of the amendment.
+At the time an amendment becomes effective, you are considered, by continuing to hold your ADRs, to agree to the amendment and to be bound by the ADRs and the deposit agreement as amended.